kazewong/personal-website/src/lib/assets/blogs/DelaunayTriangluation.md

 ---
-title: "Delanuay Triangulation"
+title: 'Delanuay Triangulation'
-date: "2024-02-07"
+date: '2024-02-07'
-tags: ["julia", "parallel", "computational geometry", "triangulation"]
+tags: ['julia', 'parallel', 'computational geometry', 'triangulation']
-shortDescription: "Drawing many triangles fast in julia"
+shortDescription: 'Drawing many triangles fast in julia'
 ---

 ## Why am I interested in Delaunay Triangulation?

 It is not uncommon to see Kaze working on some random stuff outside his usual bread and butter such as gravitational wave data analysis, but why Delaunay Triangulation?
 The backstory is I was prompted about some bottleneck in finding void in a cosmological survey, i.e. a point cloud.
 A popular algorithm used for finding void is [ZOBOV](https://arxiv.org/abs/0712.3049), which uses Voronoi tessellation to estimate the density field.
-There are more components to the algorithm such as using [Watershed](https://en.wikipedia.org/wiki/Watershed_(image_processing)) to group different Voronoi cells into voids, but the main computational cost seems to be in the Voronoi tessellation part.
+There are more components to the algorithm such as using [Watershed](<https://en.wikipedia.org/wiki/Watershed_(image_processing)>) to group different Voronoi cells into voids, but the main computational cost seems to be in the Voronoi tessellation part.
 Delaunay Triangulation is the dual graph of Voronoi diagram, which means one you have a Delaunay triangulation, you can easily construct the corresponding Voronoi diagram.
 Due to some technical reasons, Voronoi diagram is usually constructed by first constructing the Delaunay Triangulation.

 The backbone of Voronoi tessellation used in ZOBOV is [Qhull](http://www.qhull.org/html/), which is a library to construct convex hulls, Delaunay triangulation, and Voronoi diagrams.
 While `Qhull` is a well optimized library, it is a single thread library.
 I benchmarked its performance using the [scipy wrapper](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Voronoi.html), and it took about 40 seconds to process 10^6 points.
 In the future, there will be cosmological survey delivering 10^9 points, and it is not feasible to use `Qhull` as it is for such a large dataset.